 Those families who need three or more bedrooms and who have at least two adults may opt to become Split Households and will be offered two separate Comparable Replacement units (based on the same lottery number but the respective priority or non-priority group).
 This benefit is only available during the relocation period; when the offer to return to Clarendon Hill is offered, the household must come back as one household.

 To the extent possible all households will have no more than one move into a relocation unit, unless there are extenuating circumstances, such as a no-fault eviction or other issue arising in their relocation unit requiring a subsequent move.

 The SHA and its team shall use its best efforts to obtain the City’s authorization to allow all students of Affected Residents who want to attend Somerville schools during the relocation period to be able to do so regardless of the city or town where their Comparable Replacement Unit is located.

-Best efforts will be made by HOU to locate Comparable Replacement Units in areas that best match preferences indicated by each household as reasonably identified to the relocation consultants HOU shall provide all residents with a new survey and opportunity to update any preferences stated in the initial survey.
+Best efforts will be made by HOU to locate Comparable Replacement Units in areas that best match preferences indicated by each household as reasonably identified to the relocation consultants.
+HOU shall provide all residents with a new survey and opportunity to update any preferences stated in the initial survey.
+Prior to initiating any new relocation survey, a copy shall be provided to CRU and its lawyers for review.
 Said surveys shall be kept confidential by HOU and POAH, but such survey information shall be shared with CRU and/or its representatives upon written request so long as all resident names and specific disability information is redacted.

 Re-Occupancy